 Fiesta of the Carxofa (Benidorm) The Artichoke Fiesta – From Friday 16th November

-Takes place during the third weekend of November in the old town.
+Takes place during the third weekend of November in the old town and is a very traditional Fiesta.
 This Fiesta is similar to a thanksgiving or harvest festival.
 The burning of the artichoke takes place in the Square in front of The Royal Queens Hotel.

 As it has become a tradition, after the Patron Saint’s Day in honor of the Virgin of Suffrage and St. James the Apostle, the Festa de la Carxofa, a great popular attraction.

 The fiesta begins Friday night from 10 pm. with a tasting of the typical “Bollos” this takes place in the Costera del Barco.

 These are the normal events, which may vary slightly – On Saturday at 10.00 the festival committee of ‘The Carxofa’ will be responsible for that, to the Plaza del Calpi, the ‘PENJA of carxofa’.
 At 13.00 hours a popular sardinada be offered.The day will end with a parade at 18:00 for the center of town and a popular festival with orchestra from 22.00.